profsmith89/ctps/_sources/chap13.md

 ## Our problem-to-be-solved

-In this chapter, you are going to become more adept at fixing the syntax and runtime errors in your scripts.
-To do this, you need to understand and quickly process the Python interpreter's error messages.
+To become more adept at fixing the syntax and runtime errors in your scripts, you need to understand and quickly process the Python interpreter's error messages.
 Let's assume we understand the information in the interpreter's error messages so that our focus is on quickly processing these messages.
 Now let me ask, "Have you found it easy to read these messages?"
 Here's a typical one, which I get when I run the Python interpreter on a script with a straightforward runtime error.
 In reading the script's output, the first two lines are lists that I asked the script to print; the error message starts with the "Traceback" line.

 ```{code-block} none
 ---